Next FREE tour: Saturday 10 February 2024.

-Booking: If you’d like to go to Strangeways, the law will help you get there.
-Alternatively, just turn up at the above place and on the right date and we’ll take you.
+Booking: If you’d like to go to Strangeways, the law will help you.

 Bring: Bucket for slopping out.

 End: Somewhere near the guv’nor’s office.

 Strangeways.
 The very name enough to send a frisson of fear down the spine of the most hardened felons.

 Strangeways has been home to the most evil elements in existence – Ian Brady and Harold Shipman – and temporary refuge of political prisoners such as Christabel Pankhurst and Austin Stack, the Irish Republican who was one of the few to escape from its clutches.